PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-1/README.md

 7. The 5 most valuable customers by profit generated for the company are Tamara Chand, Hunter Lopez, Raymond Buch, Bill Eplett and Sanjit Chand.

-The top 5 products they purchase are:
+- The top 5 products they purchase are:

-- HP Fax and Copier digital,
+- HP Fax and Copier digital
-- Canon imageClass 2200 Advanced Copier,
+- Canon imageClass 2200 Advanced Copier
-- Samsung Smaert phone cordless,
+- Samsung Smart phone cordless
 - Canon wireless fax laser
-- Ibico EPK-21 Electric Binding System.
+- Ibico EPK-21 Electric Binding System